ghfbsd/qseis/README.md

 - Merged some bug fixes with QSEIS source code from Nov.
 2006 version.

+- Output receiver positions in their units of input (km or deg).

 - Added program that will write SAC output files.

 First make the programs: